This post may contain affiliate links and ads. Read our disclosure policy here.

 Tips for Using Your New Instant Pot

 So you just got a new Instant Pot?
 Wondering what to do with it?
 How to get started using it?
-Keep reading!
+This is a true Instant Pot for Beginners post with helpful tips, tricks, and yes OF COURSE some easy Instant Pot recipes!
+Keep reading and learn how to setup your new Instant Pot and get cooking in no time!

 First of all, congratulations on your new Instant Pot!
 Whether you just received your Instant Pot as a gift or you decided to treat yourself, it’s an exciting addition to your kitchen.
 I remember when we first got our IP – I couldn’t wait to start using it, yet I was nervous to use it for the first time.